accountdeactivated/prime-sys/README.md

 # Automotive Service Repair System - Laravel Framework 5.6
-  ## Note: This is an open source project for repair system on the automotive industry.
+  ### Note: This is an open source project for repair system on the automotive industry.
 To help shops manage their orders online and meet project deadlines.
 To have a happy customer.

-# Author
+# Project Author
 ```
 Date Created:
 Author Name: John Edel B. Tamani